vineet68sharma/CI-CD-Docker/README.md

 We use the value we entered in the ``ID`` field to Docker Login in the script file.
 Now, we define pipeline under _Jenkins Home Page -> New Item_ menu.

 ![](images/015.png)

-Also Dont forget to makr env variables fpr Docker username and Docker password .
+Also Dont forget to mark env variables for Docker username and Docker password .

 ![](images/010.png)